-The Policy Office also coordinates the Department’s Customer Focused Government (CFG) and accountability performance planning process, a state-government-wide effort aiming to increase the efficiency and efficacy of state agency operations.
-More information concerning CFG and Department goals can be found on the Tennessee CFG Monthly Results webpage.
+The Policy Office coordinates the Department’s Customer Focused Government (CFG) and accountability performance planning process, a state-government-wide effort aiming to increase the efficiency and efficacy of state agency operations.
+More information concerning CFG and Department goals can be found on the TDEC's Transparent Tennessee goals and highlights webpage.

 Title VI and Environmental Justice

 TDEC promotes healthy and safe communities and quality environmental education for the benefit of the environment, public health and economy.
 The Department is committed to protecting the health of Tennessee's citizens and its environment, and to promoting environmental equity in the administration of its programs to the extent it may do so legally and practicably.
 "Environmental Justice" is based on the principle that all people should be protected from environmental pollution and have the right to a clean and healthy environment.